hexdigest/gotests-vim/README.md

 # gounit-vim

-Vim plugin for [gounit](https://github.com/hexdigest/gounit) tool, that allows you to generate table driven tests easily.
+Vim plugin for [gounit](https://github.com/hexdigest/gounit) tool that allows you to generate Go tests easily.

 ## Demo